 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

 - Faster burst: Shoots at higher frequency (24 vs 9 flaps/sec) to capture the decisive moment.

-- Ready to shoot: Has a lens build-in, whereas the EOS M5 requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the M5 requires a separate lens.

 - More compact: Is smaller (102x58mm vs 116x89mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the EOS M5).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the M5).